 How far can urban planning, landscape planning, and architecture foster the vital processes of change?
 How can the city offset possible losses caused by altered lifestyles, integrate new technologies, or rehearse new forms of behaviour and ultimately sublimate them into a functioning culture?

-In this volume, the members of the Architecture Section and their invited guests from all over Europe introduce their positions by means of projects, visions, and manifestos.
+In this volume, the members of the Architecture Section of the Akademie der Künste Berlin and their invited guests from all over Europe introduce their positions by means of projects, visions, and manifestos.
 Essays by selected authors with different viewpoints supplement the practical discourse.

 Die deutsche Ausgabe dieses Titels finden Sie hier.